Market

 The Company has not recognised any right- of- use asset ("ROU") due to low value of leases where in the lease period is more then twelve months.

-27 Contingent liabilities & Capital Commitments: NIL
+28 Contingent liabilities & Capital Commitments: NIL

-28 Forward contracts outstanding as at the Balance Sheet date
+29 Forward contracts outstanding as at the Balance Sheet date

 There are no forward contracts outstanding as at balance sheet date.

-29 Gratuity and other post-employment benefit plans.
+30 Gratuity and other post-employment benefit plans.

 30.2 Defined Benefits Plans :

-33 Segment Reporting
+34 Segment Reporting

-34 Loans & Advances
+36 Loans & Advances

-37 Capital management
+39 Capital management

-For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the company.
+For the purpose of the Company's capital management, capital includes issued equity capital, share premium andall other equity reserves attributable to the equity holders of the company.
 The primary objective of the company's capital management is to maximise the shareholder value and to safeguard the companies ability to remain as a going concern.

 The company manages its capital structure and makes adjustments to it, in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The current capital structure of the company is equity based with no financing through borrowings.
 The company is not subject any externally imposed capital requirement.

-No changes were made in the objectives, policies or processes during the year ended 31st March, 2024 and 31st March, 2023 respectively.
+No changes were made in the objectives, policies or processes during the year ended 31st March, 2025 and 31st March, 2024 respectively.

-38 Fair value Measurements
+40 Fair value disclosures

-38.1 Financial Risk Management- Objectives And Policies
+40.2 Financial Risk Management- Objectives And Policies

 The company's activities exposes it to variety of financial risk viz. credit risk, liquidity risk and market risk.
 The company has various financial assets such as deposits, Loans & Advances, trade and other receivables and cash and bank balances directly related to their business operations.
 The Company's principal financial liabilities comprise of trade and other payables.
 The company's senior management focus is to foresee the unpredictability and minimise the potential adverse effects on the company's financial performance.
 The company's overall risk, management procedures to minimize the potential adverse effect of the financial market on the company's performance are as follows:

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk primarily from trade receivables, cash and cash equivalents, and financial assets measured at amortised cost.
+The Company is exposed to credit risk primarily from cash and cash equivalents, and financial assets measured at amortised cost.

 A Cash and cash equivalents and bank deposits